sdanyalk/auth-project-three/README.md

 ---

 ## Notes
-- Auth0 has good documentation to setup authentication quickly,
+- Auth0 has really good and easy to follow documentation to setup authentication quickly.
+They also have video tutorial on their site.

 - Auth0 allows to add authentication to different platforms.
 More information [here](https://auth0.com/docs/quickstarts).